Audience

 Child focus

-Ensuring that the rights and best interests of the child are paramount.
-Children are seen as capable, successful learners and able to participate in decisions that affect them, including their learning.
+Ensuring that the safety, rights, and best interests of the child are paramount.
+Children are seen as capable, successful learners and able to participate in decisions that affect them, including their learning, safety, and wellbeing.

 Inclusive and safe

-Children of all abilities (including children with disabilities) and social and cultural backgrounds are supported to participate in an inclusive, equitable, culturally safe and respectful kindergarten environment that recognises their diverse learning needs and values their identities and cultures.
-Strong family and community engagement are central to children's health, learning and wellbeing.
-Employees and visitors are equipped with the knowledge and skills to keep children safe.
+Children of all abilities (including children with disabilities) and social and cultural backgrounds are supported to participate in an inclusive, equitable, culturally safe, and respectful kindergarten environment that recognises their diverse learning capabilities and values their identities and cultures.
+Strong family and community engagement are central to children's health, learning, and wellbeing.

 Australia’s Aboriginal and Torres Strait Islander cultures are valued